 We stripped down, and almost immediately, two couples came over to us and started making not unintelligent conversation.
-Surrounded by two new naked women now, Jesse became animated in a way I hadn't seen in weeks.
+Surrounded by two new naked women now, Jacob became animated in a way I hadn't seen in weeks.
 My resentment began to grow.
-I found them attractive myself, but in my jealous state, these women were now my rivals — especially the one who bore my middle name, which is also the name of Jesse's lover.
+I found them attractive myself, but in my jealous state, these women were now my rivals — especially the one who bore my middle name, which is also the name of Jacob's lover.
 Perfect.
 Just perfect.
 My anxiety began to rise.

 That first night, I refused to check out the "playroom," where the swingers go to swap, watch, or be watched.
-I felt pressured and Jesse felt restricted, especially since men aren't allowed in alone.
+I felt pressured and Jacob felt restricted, especially since men aren't allowed in alone.
 We had a big fight, one of our worst.
 The morning after, I tried to push him away, told him to go off without me.

 "I'll go get you a bead.
 I don't care what you do," I maturely bluffed.